 40 km, total driving time 1 hour

 Your guide and driver will meet you at the hotel at 0800 for another day on your Explore North Thailand Tour.
-Our first destination will be Kad Luang, the big fresh market of Chiang Rai.
-It is the oldest market in the city.
+Our first destination will be Kad Luang, the big fresh market of Chiang Rai and the city’s oldest market.
 We take our time to enjoy the hustle and bustle of morning shopping.
-We will let you taste a typical Thai delicacy, the kind you can only buy on these amazing fresh markets.
+We will let you taste a typical Thai delicacy, which you can only buy at these fantastic fresh markets.
 From the market, we walk to Wat Phra Kaew.

-The Wat Phra Kaew is one of the oldest temples in Chiang Rai.
-It used to be the home of the Emerald Buddha statue in the Wat Phra Kaew in Bangkok.
+Wat Phra Kaew is one of the oldest temples in Chiang Rai, and it used to be the home of the Emerald Buddha statue in Wat Phra Kaew in Bangkok.
 We visit an interesting museum.
-The Kok River streams through Chiang Rai.
-It is a tributary of the Mekong River and originates in Shan State in Myanmar.
-Our next destination is the local boat station where our fast boat is waiting for us.
+The Kok River streams through Chiang Rai, a tributary of the Mekong River, and originates in Shan State in Myanmar.
+Our next destination is the local boat station, where our fast boat awaits us.

 We greet our boatman and board his local boat for the 45 minutes trip to the Karen village Baan Ruammitr.
 Relax and enjoy the scenery.
 We pass “Chiang Rai Beach,” with several Buddha statues, pineapple fields, and forests.
 It is a delightful trip.
 Just beyond the Baan Ruammitr Elephant Camp, we disembark.
-Here our car is waiting for us to take us to Armue’s homestay.
-Here we will work together with the local people to prepare our lunch: it is a very local and interesting experience!
+Our car is waiting for us to take us to Armue’s homestay.
+Here we will work with the locals to prepare our lunch: it is a very local and exciting experience!
 We will cook our rice in bamboo on a wood fire as the Akha people have done for centuries.

 Cooking with the Akha people

 It is only half an hour’s drive back to Chiang Rai.
-We will pass Wat Huay Pla Kang, a recently constructed temple with a giant statue on the way back.
+On the way back, we will pass Wat Huay Pla Kang, a recently constructed temple with a giant statue.
 We will stop here briefly.
 The statue is not of the Buddha but Kuan Im, the Goddess of Mercy.
 After this visit, we will drop you off at the hotel.

 Overnight at the Laluna Resort and hotel